-Once your WordPress site has been expertly configured and fully set up, all you need to do then to automatically drive more traffic is add content regularly.
+Once you have your WordPress site expertly configured and fully set up, all you then need to do is publish great content on a regular basis to automatically start driving web traffic.

 - Setup